Sednaya Prison: Syrian prisoner accounts

-Based on these testimonies and with the help of an architect working with 3D modeling software, Amnesty and Forensic Architecture constructed a model of the entire prison.
-Witnesses added objects like torture tools, blankets, furniture, and areas from memory, where they recalled them being used.
-In Sednaya, the architecture of the prison emerges not only as a location of torture but itself as an instrument in its perpetration.
-Forensic Architecture's project on Sednaya is part of a larger campaign run by Amnesty International.
-The project aims to pressure the Syrian government to allow independent monitors into the detention centres.
-Amnesty urged countries to admit independent monitors to investigate conditions in Syria's torture prisons.

 The 2017 Amnesty Report concludes: "Sednaya Military Prison is a human slaughterhouse.
 The bodies of Sednaya's victims are taken away by the truckload.
 Many are hanged, secretly, in the middle of the night.
 Others die as a result of torture, and many are killed slowly through the systematic deprivation of food, water, medicine, and medical care.
 It is inconceivable that this is not authorized by the highest levels of the Syrian political leadership."